The Latest: Texas gov threatens to remove lawmakers who left state over Trump-backed redistricting

 Judge says the Trump administration can’t withhold research funding on LGBTQ+ issues

-She had previously paused enforcement, but has now put it on hold while the case works its way through court.
+She previously paused its enforcement.
+Her latest ruling puts it on hold while the case works its way through the courts.

 In their May filing, the researchers said the National Institutes of Health were denying funds.